hangxie/parquet-tools/README.md

 {"Shoe_brand":"steph_curry","Shoe_name":"curry7"}
 ```

-you can use `--read-page-size` to configure how many rows will be read from source file and write to target file each time, you can also use `--compression` to specify compression codec (UNCOMPRESSED/SNAPPY/GZIP/LZ4/LZ4_RAW/ZSTD) for target parquet file, default is "SNAPPY".
+You can use `--read-page-size` to configure how many rows will be read from source file and write to target file each time, you can also use `--compression` to specify compression codec (UNCOMPRESSED/SNAPPY/GZIP/LZ4/LZ4_RAW/ZSTD) for target parquet file, default is "SNAPPY".
 Other read options like `--http-multiple-connection`, `--http-ignore-tls-error`, `--http-extra-headers`, `--object-version`, and `--anonymous` can still be used, but since they are applied to all source files, some of them may not make sense, eg `--object-version`.

+You can set `--fail-on-int96` option to fail `merge` command for parquet files contain fields with INT96 type, which is [deprecated](https://issues.apache.org/jira/browse/PARQUET-323), default value for this option is `false` so you can still read INT96 type, but this behavior may change in the future.
 ### meta Command

 `meta` command shows meta data of every row group in a parquet file.